-“This is a thoughtful and creative reinterpretation of Huntertwasser’s ideas and a careful blend of cultural narratives incorporating Huntertwasser, Māori, local artists and crafts people.
+“This is a thoughtful and creative reinterpretation of Hundertwasser’s ideas and a careful blend of cultural narratives incorporating Hundertwasser, Māori, local artists and crafts people.
 The rammed earth construction and the locally sourced raw materials assist in making this significant project memorable,” said the panel.

 Joe Long of LTD Architectural Design Studio received a Commended Award in the Residential Alterations and Additions Category for his work renovating an incredible Grey Lynn villa.

 The homeowners purchased the villa in a very rundown state, and decided to renovate the house before moving in.
 The brief for Joe was to inject character back into the villa while bringing it into the 21st century.
 An extension to the back of the house has doubled the size of the house with the bedrooms occupying the existing villa space, and the new extension providing a large open and light filled living space.

 ADNZ judges said the old villa has been given a new lease of life thanks to this creative renovation.

 “A balance has been found with a contemporary and sympathetic approach by the designer.
 The repositioned house has been extended to create fresh and welcoming living areas.
 This results in a coherent, sensitive and impressive upgrade,” said the panel.